kfish/makemore-cpp-2023/README.md

 ## Intro

-makemore "makes more of things like what you give it" -- a toy system for generative AI.
+makemore "makes more of things like what you give it".
 What it generates is unique names, made from sequences of characters, one letter at a time.
 It is trained on a large list of common names, [names.txt](names.txt).

 To demonstrate the concept of building a model, training and evaluating it, we first make a complete statistical model by counting often each pair of letters occurs.

 We then replace the model itself with a neural network, and tweak that.

+---

 ## Bigram Language Model